developmentAC/beagleTM/README.md

 Below we discuss some of the plots that are created by an analysis.
 All plots will be automatically saved to the `/tmp` directory.
 This project was created in Linux but if you are using Windows, then a search for the files (see the browser tabs) will show you where they are being saved.
 In addition,  if the Manifests (collections of keywords for the current plot) are saved by clicking on the _Save a Manifest_ button, then these files will also be saved in the same directory as the plots.

 There are several options to choose from for the analysis.
- - **Show_data** : Displayes a data table of the current data.
+ - **Show_data** : Displays a data table of the current data.

  - **Articles connected by pmids** : We use networks (from the `pyvis` library) to get a view of all articles in the dataset along with their connections to their supporting reference articles.
 Here we note that the red and blue nodes indicate main and reference articles, respectively.
 From this view, we can see which reference articles are being listed by more than one article.

  - **Articles having ANY of the selected keywords** : By selecting keywords in the selection field, we are able to see which articles surface to have _at least one_ of the keywords in their abstracts.
 All abstracts for which any one these keywords is presents may suggest a loose type of inter-relationship.

- - **Articles having ALL of the selected keywords** : By selecting keywords in the selection field, we are able to see which articles surface to have _at least one_ of the keywords in their abstracts.
+ - **Articles having ALL of the selected keywords** : By selecting keywords in the selection field, we are able to see which articles surface to have _ALL_ of the keywords in their abstracts, simultaneously.
+These papers are rare and are to be considered *strong* papers since they contain all requested keywords.
+In addition, these papers may serve to connect the keywords in some way using published research.

   We note that abstracts are carefully worded short texts in which each word seemingly plays a central role in the context of the article.
 To discover an abstract for which all supplied words are present may suggest that the keywords share a _guilt by association_ and we may perhaps conclude that a strong relationship exists.
 Please also note that as lists of keywords extend, it is less likely to find them all in a single abstract.